CULINARY PROGRAM GOALS/ACTIVITY FOCUS AREAS

 Sustainable Sourcing & Farm-To-Table: Understanding the connections between cooking & eating experiences with the growing & sourcing of foods is a critical aspect to being a chef.
 Field trips will also include exploring local restaurants and markets and participating in educational activities on topics such as seasonal foods, organic farming, and sustainable food production.
-Our aspiring teen-chefs will learn about where their food comes from and the numerous advantages of locally sourced meats & seafood, locally grown produce, environmental sustainability, and usage of natural, unprocessed ingredients.
+Our aspiring chefs will learn about where their food comes from and the numerous advantages of locally sourced meats & seafood, locally grown produce, environmental sustainability, and usage of natural, unprocessed ingredients.

 Seafood & Local Cuisines: The unique Atlantic coast ecosystem contributes to one of the most diverse, year-round selections of fish and shellfish available.
 There is also a major economic impact to the local region.
 Working with locally caught seafood in season, participants will learn various preparation methods.

-Community Service: Each session, teens will participate in one short-term food-related community service project.
+Community Service: Each session, youth will participate in one short-term food-related community service project.
 This is intended as an opportunity to give to others in a meaningful way, encourage personal growth, and gain awareness of various food-related social issues.

 - Kitchen safety, kitchen hygiene, and sanitary safe food handling

 - Preparation techniques- proper knife skills, chopping, mashing, grating, etc.

 - Table Setting, serving, etiquette

 - Food selection, sustainable produce